 In 2008, Norway started compiling BIM standards and have since established 6 BIM standards.
 Since 2011, the government has updated its standards to increase BIM levels nationally.

-Are There Any National Standards For BIM in Nordic Countries?
+Are There Any National Standards For BIM Adoption Nordic Countries?

 BIM standardisation allows for entire sectors to scale their innovations.
 It allows companies to provide their clients with quality BIM implementation in every phase of construction and FM.